-So, here we breakdown those corners and the main points we look for to be fast!
+Let’s break down those corners and the main points we look for to be fast!
 These corners are Turn 1, Oak Tree, and Hog Pen.
-Let’s take a look at how to be fast through those corners!

 The next important factor is a deep trail brake and delaying our initial throttle application until we can start to unwind the steering wheel.
 That point comes right by the end of that yellow and green apex curb.
-We want to make sure our eyes aren’t focused on that point as you arrive at it, so get your eyes focused up on the exit and use your peripheral vision to pick up your throttle point.
+We want to make sure our eyes aren’t focused on that point as we arrive at it.
+Get your eyes focused on the exit and use your peripheral vision to pick up your throttle point.

 A great mental approach to this corner is to not think about this as a “double apex corner” or as “two corners” but as one long sweeper.
 Once we apply the brakes we don’t want to get on the throttle until we arrive at the apex where the oak tree used to stand.

-We want to attack that first brake zone up the hill, but get off of heavy brake pressure early.
-The earlier you can get off of heavy brake pressure and get to a lighter brake pressure the more we can extend our brake zone without over slowing the car.
-That right there is the key!
+We want to attack that first brake zone up the hill but get off of heavy brake pressure early.
+The earlier you can get off of heavy brake pressure and get to a lighter brake pressure the more you can extend your brake zone without over slowing the car.
+That is the key!

 You can see here Jeff is using all of the track to his left in the middle of the corner, that is pretty critical!